-1. Scope and Summary
+Chapter 1.
+Scope and Summary

-1.1.
-INTRODUCTION
+1.1 Introduction

-This Concept of Operations (Con Ops) for the US-75 Integrated Corridor Management (ICM) Program has been developed as part of the Federal Highway Administration, the Federal Transit Administration, and RITA (FHWA/FTA/RITA) Integrated Corridor Management Initiative.
+This Concept of Operations (Con Ops) for the US-75 Integrated Corridor Management (ICM) Program has been developed as part of the US Department of Transportation Integrated Corridor Management Initiative.
 The basic premise behind the ICM initiative is that independent, individual network-based transportation management systems, and their cross-network linkages, can be operated in a more coordinated and integrated manner, thereby increasing overall corridor throughput and enhancing the mobility of the corridor users.

-This document is intended as a high-level Con Ops for the US-75 Corridor in Dallas(Figure 1.2-1) consisting of freeway, arterial, bus and rail networks, and serving a central business district.
+This document is intended as a high-level Con Ops for the US-75 Corridor in Dallas (Figure 1-1) consisting of freeway, arterial, bus and rail networks, and serving a central business district.
 The purpose of this Con Ops is to answer the questions of who, what, when, where, why and how for the application of an Integrated Corridor Management System (ICM) within this corridor.
 Given that an ICM is a "system of systems," involving multiple agencies and stakeholders, this Con Ops also defines the roles and responsibilities of the participating agencies and other involved entities.